DonnaYoung.org rss feed Members DY Newsletter

 Studying Words without Workbooks

-The Webster's Thesaurus is a very used book at our house.
-The children use it to look up synonyms and antonyms for word studies or for creative writing.
-I bought one for each of my children and that's no big deal since they usually can be bought for around $1.00 each.
-Even if you have to pay $2.00, that's a good deal because this little book is easy to use and has thousands of words.
+I purchased one for each of my children and that was not a big deal since they usually can be bought for around $1.00 each, but this was during the 1990's.
+Even if you have to pay $2.00, that is still a good deal because this little book is easy to use and has thousands of words.
 I am speaking of the thesaurus not the dictionary.
 A very good dictionary is hard to find.
 We use the giant 2 volume dictionary that comes with the World Book Encyclopedia.
 Well, back to this thesaurus...
-Like I said before it's very easy to use.
+Like I said before it is very easy to use.
 A child as young as eight years old can use this thesaurus.

-synonym finderThere are other thesauruses in paper back form that are very easy to use and some have more features than the Webster's pictured on the left.
+synonym finderThere are other thesauruses in paperback form that are very easy to use and some have more features than the Webster's pictured on the left.
 The average cost of the others is around $6.00.
 Some of them have more information than just synonyms and antonyms that might be useful for the older student.
 Some of the thesauruses separate the synonyms for each of the different meanings of each word, and tell the parts of speech.

 The Synonym Finder by J. I. Rodale, pictured right, is an excellent thesaurus.
 It is what we used once the children were around 12.